Emotional Health: Does Your Wounded Inner Child Run Your Life?

 Most of my life my wounded child wanted to stay angry and rant at the injustices of the world or sink into the powerlessness of the victim.
 I learned with the help of my wife Lyn, a gifted energy healer, how to hold the emotions of my inner child rather than drowning in them or being trapped in anger.

-I learned to embrace my inner child.
+I learned to embrace my child.
 By staying present with the feelings, they began to transform on their own and a peace would fill me.
 I do this more and more now.
 I choose to take charge rather than allowing my inner child to sit in the driver’s seat of the emotional train.
-When our inner child heals, we heal.
+When our child heals, we heal.

 If you choose to heal your inner child, Evelyn Lim, a life coach, writer, NLP practitioner and an Intuitive Consultant describes seven steps: